zerodaykb/MassSearch/README.md

-# .net + angular project for CS classes
+# .net + angular project

 A project to integrate Shodan and Censys APIs into one searching interface and store results in local database.

-With Angular GUI.
+GUI is in Angular.

+The project has been made for CS studing purposes.